4. Library Management System

 5. Project Sagan

-Project Sagan is an app that helps you manage your projects by properly arranging tasks, managing team workflows, and ensuring security with the help of user authentication.
-It gives a group such a chance to work as one by the means of task tracking, user roles, permissions, and notifications.
-As a result of this platform, the project becomes easier to monitor, thus, managing deadlines, responsibilities, and tasks keeping progress are simplified functions that are accomplished.
+Project Sagan is an app that helps you manage your projects by properly organising tasks, managing team workflows, and ensuring security through user authentication.
+It gives a group a chance to work as one through task tracking, user roles, permissions, and notifications.
+As a result of this platform, the project becomes easier to monitor, making it easier to manage deadlines, responsibilities, and tasks, and to track progress.

 Source Code: https://github.com/spring-attic/sagan